Teaching & Learning

 Our well equipped Early Learning Centres aim to develop a solid foundation of skills in your child in preparation for formal learning.
 Our Early Childhood Programs cater to all children and their needs and differences.
 We strive to develop the ‘whole’ child cognitively, socially, emotionally, physically and creatively.
 The children are guided into their own levels of independence and led to discover themselves as a unique individual.
 Play is an important means of guiding children into learning.

-We also offer a quality pre-primary program for children aged 5 years at our Wanslea Early Learning Centre in Railway Street Cottesloe adjacent to the primary school.
-Our experienced pre-primary teachers ensure all pre-primary children are prepared for formal schooling, and arrange incursions, excursions and stimulating sessions throughout the year.
+We offer a quality Pre-Primary program for children aged 5 years at our Wanslea Early Learning Centre in Railway Street Cottesloe adjacent to the primary school.
+Our experienced Pre-primary teachers ensure all children are prepared for formal schooling, and arrange incursions, excursions and stimulating instruction throughout the year with a play focus.

 The Primary Years (Years 1-6)

-Our school has consistently been one of the top performing schools in the WALNA and NAPLAN testing, and our excellent results in a diverse range of competitions including mathematics, literature, arts, technology and sports are evidence of the success of our balanced and varied curriculum.
+Our school has historically & consistently been one of the top performing schools in the WALNA and NAPLAN testing, and our excellent results in a diverse range of competitions including mathematics, literature, arts, technology and sports are evidence of the success in delivery of our balanced and varied curriculum.

 Our specialist teachers in the areas of Performing Arts, Visual Arts, Physical Education and Japanese (Years 3-6) language; enhance the learning environment at North Cottesloe Primary School.